 Graduates from Bluffton’s criminal justice program have enjoyed high placement rates in local and state law enforcement agencies and have secured highly competitive jobs in corrections institutions and federal agencies including the CIA and United States Secret Service. >>> occupational outlook

-Darian Greeley is gaining practical experience in his field by completing an internship with the Bluffton (Village) Police Department.
-Over the summer, he also interned with the Belleville (Mich.)
-Police Department, and he previously volunteered at the Allen County Juvenile Detention Center.
+Darian Greeley gained practical experience by completing an internship with the Bluffton (Village) Police Department.
+He previously volunteered at the Allen County Juvenile Detention Center.

 There are 48 semester hours of required courses for the criminal justice major, plus 9 hours of electives from the social sciences department and 3 hours (one class) of a restorative justice elective.